Company Seven.

 ASTRO-PHYSICS DESIGN AND PHILOSOPHY

-The name Astro-Physics has come to represent cutting edge telescopes and equatorial mounts, with a waiting list for their telescopes that extends for years.
+Astro-Physics 160mm EDF Apo with DDCAP (67,605 bytes) The name Astro-Physics has come to represent cutting edge telescopes and equatorial mounts, with a waiting list for their telescopes that extends for years.
 Even though Astro-Physics places few advertisements, their legend has continued to grow in the best way possible - by positive public critical acclaim.
 These have been proven to be superb products not only in published reviews and by our own estimation, but by the positive work published by their more demanding consumers.
 In fact a number of famous and awesome astrophotos (CCD and film) taken over the past decade or more have been accomplished by a number of Astro-Physics telescope owners.
 People often pay inflated prices to acquire a used Astro-Physics telescope (this happens with no other product line) just to have a chance to own that which most consider to be the best products in their class; this flattering inflation of prices while unwelcome, happens with no other products in this industry.
-This is a product line that makes "Made in the USA" resound.

-We invite you to visit Company Seven's showroom, the only full line Astro-Physics showroom in all the Americas (aside of the factory) where we show their full product line.
+This is a product line that makes "Made In The USA" resound.
+The work of grinding and polishing the lenses, the lens coatings and the precision mechanical components are all entirely made by highly expert craftsmen in the USA.
+We invite you to visit Company Seven's showroom, the only full line Astro-Physics showroom in all the Americas (aside of the factory) where we show their product line including many other rare or discontinued telescopes and mounts.

 ASTRO-PHYSICS APOCHROMATIC LENS DESIGN

-These objectives are APOCHROMATIC, which means that the images are essentially free of false color, both visually and photographically.
+Astro-Physics 130mm EDF Apo Objective Lens (70,442 bytes) These objectives are APOCHROMATIC, which means that the images are essentially free of false color, both visually and photographically.
 Roland Christen selected Super ED to be the heart of his new optical designs because of its excellent light transmission and superior correction of all the monochromatic and polychromatic aberrations.
 Super ED is a more advanced glass than the more common varieties used in commercial refractors.
 It has allowed Astro-Physics to use crown rather than flint for the outer elements.
 Normal ED (FK01) and even Fluorite doublets use flint glasses as the leading element, causing the color correction to be less than perfect, especially in the violet region of the spectrum.
 These flints introduce false color that can be seen as purple halos around bright objects, or purple fringing along the Lunar edge and at the edges of bright craters.
 This color error can cause brighter stars to bloat on long exposure photographs.

 The Starfire EDT design (which includes the 105 Traveler EDT (EDF) telescope) consists of three matched optical glasses to combine the colors of the visual spectrum into intense, sharp, concentrated images.
 The views are extraordinary.
 As you can see on the specification sheets, the superb color correction of these EDTs and EDF surpass that of the fluorite doublets, particularly in the far violet part of the spectrum where Technical Pan films have their highest sensitivity.